Best Electric Guitar Under 500 - Solidbody Guitars

 - Fingerboard: Rosewood

-- Fingerboard Radius: 13.75" (350 mm)
+- Fingerboard Radius: 13.75″

 - Controls: Master Volume, Master Tone

-Another important distinction is the humbucker pickup with coil-splitting, providing improved tone flexibility.
-With it, you have the option between humbucker and single coil bridge pickup tones.
-These features together with good overall build quality makes this quite a steal for the price.
+An important distinction of this guitar is the humbucker pickup with coil-splitting, providing improved tone flexibility.
+With it, you can choose humbucker and single coil bridge pickup tones.

-On the flipside, these extra features will not appeal to fans of traditional strats.
+These features and good overall build quality make this quite a steal for the price.
+On the flip side, these extra features will not appeal to fans of traditional Strats.

 - Body: Alder